 News - the important thing about seeing or hearing the news is balance.
-Don't force children news or shield them from.
+Don't force children to watch or hear news or shield them from it.
 Discourage overexposure, small doses of real life news are helpful, whereas large doses may have a negative impact on children.

-Questions - answer you children's questions truthfully and let them know the facts about the situation.
-It is common for children to have misunderstandings about traumatic events so encourage them to ask lots of questions, so you can correct any confusion.
+Questions - answer your children's questions truthfully and let them know the facts about any situation.
+It is common for children to have misunderstandings about events so encourage them to ask questions, so you can correct any confusion.
 If you don't know the answer to a question they ask you, explain you don't know and then find out the answer and let them know.
 Support - make sure you are there to support your children and let them know they are safe and loved.
-Worry - let them know that it is normal to be concerned.
-Let them know that bad things can happen, but they don't happen very often, so they do not need to be scared.
+Worry - let them know that it is normal to worry and that bad things happen, but not very often, so they do not need to be scared.

 Time - ensure you find the right time to talk about what is worrying your child.
 If your child starts asking questions at an inconvenient time explain to them that you would like to talk to them about it later and invite them to remind you, so they know you really are interested.
 Repetition - remember that children tend to repeat themselves when they are feeling uncertain or worried.
 They may need to ask the same question a number of times until they are feeling more reassured.
 Truthful - be as truthful as possible.
 It can be tempting, when children ask a direct or tricky question, to avoid it by bending the truth.
 This can be unhelpful when they are talking to others about what happened.
-It is often more helpful to be as honest as possible.
+It is often more helpful to be as honest as possible

 Age appropriate - tailor the conversation to their age.
 All children have different temperaments and sensitivities.
 Their ability to understand the world, take in and react to bad news will depend on their age.
 If you have more than one child, you might want to talk about the news with them individually and tailor what you say to their needs and level.
-At the end of each day talk about the things in the day that you have been grateful for, it will very quickly become a habit and help children to find worst of days.
+At the end of each day they are talking to others about what happened.
+It is often more helpful to be as honest as possible. talk about the things in the day that you have been grateful for, it will very quickly become a habit and help children to find the positive, no matter how small, in even the worst of days.
 Organisations that can help:

 ChildLine

 YoungMinds

 Contact a Family

 Family Lives

 Barnardo's

 NHS

 Mental health foundation

 Penumbra (Scotland)

 CALM (Campaign Against Living

 Miserably)

 PAPYRUS (Prevention of Young

+Suicide)

-Suicide) Children and Young People's Mental Health Coalition (CYPMHC)
+Children and Young People's Mental Health Coalition (CYPMHC)

-Our Care Line Service provided by Health Assured can offer advice and information, helping with a range of concerns including emotional support.
+Police Mutual Services Our Care Line Service provided by Health Assured can offer advice and information, helping with a range of concerns including emotional support.
 Take a look at the e-portal or download the APP.
-Health & Wellbeing e-portal: https://healthassuredeap.co.uk/ Username: policemutual Password: careline